MobMonRob/DL4JDSLStudien/README.md

 Limitations: Only double constants available?

 ## Run the PrePro-program
+To run the PrePro code you must provide a PreProDataSet.
+The following JAVA code creates a PreProDataSet and calls the PrePro-code.

 ```java
 INDArray p1 = Nd4j.create(new double[]{42, 0, 0, 1, 0, 0, 5, 0, 0, 6, 0, 0, 1, 2, 3}, new int[]{4, 3});
 INDArray p2 = Nd4j.create(new double[]{43, 0, 0, 44662, 0, 0, 6, 0, 0, 7, 0, 0}, new int[]{4, 3});